 “The methodology of extracting actionable insights tied to consumer behavior from large data sets in order to predict consumer behavior in relation to new products, marketing positioning and users’ likelihood of interacting with a brand.”

 Data-driven marketing techniques give brands actionable insights to make better decisions.

-Companies can see how their customers feel, think and react to their various marketing efforts, from how the message is shown to its voice.
+By gathering and analyzing consumer insights, companies can see how their customers feel, think and react to their various marketing efforts, from how the message is shown to its voice.
 Considering that customers are craving more personalized marketing, there is a great opportunity to analyze their habits and see what they respond to the best.

 Now, since we already know that emotions play a key role in decision-making, brands can use their data to produce content, adverts and more to tailor their actions and show that they care about a certain cause.

 An article by Digital Authority shows that by understanding customer behavior, brands can expect an increase in customer retention rate by 36% and a rise in sales win rates by 38%.

 It doesn’t matter if the message creates joy, deep thought or sympathy; the important thing is that brands can use the information generated from data-driven marketing.